-As a concept, file locking in Linux purpose is to control access to a shared resource between multiple processes, in a way to indicate which process is next in line so it could use the shared resource (file), also known as serialization.
-To ensure the serialization, a cooperation between processes is required, and before I give an example, keep in mind that multiple processes could hold a read lock simultaneously, and only one can have a write lock at a time.
-A cooperation means processes respects each others turns, so if process_1 is writing to a shared file (acquires a write lock), and process_2 decides to write in the same file as well without trying to acquire a write lock too, process_2 is not a cooperating one.
+As a concept, file locking in Linux purpose is to control access to a shared resource between multiple processes, in a way to indicate which process is next in line, so it could use the shared resource (file), also known as serialization.
+To ensure the serialization, a cooperation between processes is required, and before I give an example, keep in mind that multiple processes could hold a read lock simultaneously, where only one can have the write lock at a time.
+A cooperation means processes respects each other turns, so if process_1 is writing to a shared file (acquires write lock), and process_2 decides to write in the same file as well without trying to acquire write lock too, process_2 is not a cooperating one.

 Since there are two types of Linux locks, advisory and mandatory, and the second type is unreliable, by default advisory locks are used.
 These locks are also called “unenforced”.

 flock is a utility which manages locks and could be used with shell scripts or from the Terminal.

 List all held file locks at the moment.

 COMMAND PID TYPE SIZE MODE M START END PATH systemd-timesyn 780 FLOCK WRITE 0 0 0 /run... lvmetad 492 POSIX 4B WRITE 0 0 0 /run/lvmetad.pid cron 1173 FLOCK 5B WRITE 0 0 0 /run/crond.pid